aneeknroy/aneeknroy/README.md

 # Aneek Roy

 Hello there!
-I'm Aneek, currently studying Electrical Engineering with a minor in Computer Science at Texas A&M University, expected to graduate in May 2025.
+I'm Aneek, currently studying Electrical Engineering with a minor in Computer Science at Texas A&M University, expected to graduate in December 2025.
 I'm passionate about developing software that makes a difference, with a keen interest in full stack development and machine learning.

 ## Education